andreyuhai/botinsta/README.md

 bot.start
 ```

+**IMPORTANT:** First of all this bot doesn't work on a daily basis.
+It just loops through all the tags given to it and accomplishes its task.
+This is all it does.
+If you want to reuse it, you should run it again or look for other automation techniques to run this bot everyday (i.e. crontab or some other techniques) until I figure out a logical method to add this feature.
+I will also add techniques of how to automate this bot using other automation techniques really soon.

+---

 The bot loops through each tag liking as many images as `@likes_per_tag` and following as many users as `@follows_per_tag`.

 Liking medias and following users from the tag's first page is easy because all you have to do is: